 While you can name a corporation as your executor, it must be authorized to act as a fiduciary in Pennsylvania.
 (20 Pa.
 Cons.
 Stat.
 Ann. § 3156.)
 That said, think carefully before appointing a bank or trust company to represent your estate.
 It's almost always best to name an individual; consider an institution only if you don't know anyone you trust enough to serve or your estate is very large and complex.

-Unlike many states, Pennsylvania does not impose special requirements on executors who live out of state.
-But that doesn’t mean it’s a good idea to appoint someone who lives far away.
-For practical reasons, it’s usually best to name an executor who lives near you.
-Your executor may have to handle day-to-day matters for weeks, months, or sometimes longer.
+Of course, when possible, it's usually best to name an executor who lives near you because your executor may have to handle day-to-day matters for weeks, months, or sometimes longer.

 For more information about choosing your executor and making your will, see the Wills section of Nolo.com.